TL;DR: Copy-Paste vLLM Setup on H100

 --dtype fp8on A100 will either error or silently fall back to FP16.
 In FP16, each parameter takes 2 bytes, so an 80GB A100 can hold at most ~40B parameters (80GB ÷ 2 bytes), with some headroom needed for KV cache.
 For 70B models, use H100 with FP8 (fits on one 80GB card at ~70GB) or 2× H100 with FP16.

 GPU pricing fluctuates over time based on availability and demand.
-Prices above are live on-demand (dedicated) and spot rates fetched from Spheron's GPU catalog as of 12 Mar 2026.
+Prices above are live on-demand (dedicated) and spot rates fetched from Spheron's GPU catalog as of 14 May 2026.
 Spot instances offer significant savings where available, but may not always be in stock.
 Your actual cost may differ - always check current GPU pricing before committing to a configuration.

-For smaller models (7B-13B), see our RTX 5090 rental guide for benchmark data on common inference workloads.
 For the RTX PRO 6000 as a single-GPU 30B–70B option (96GB GDDR7), see our RTX PRO 6000 guide.
+For Qwen 3 deployment, see the Qwen 3 GPU deployment guide.

 Setting Up Your Spheron Instance